joannakl/cs102/labs/lab7.markdown

 ```

 Each failed test shows the error message and a detailed stack trace when the test failed.

-### Part 3

-The Ed workspace titled [project 2 tests](https://edstem.org/us/courses/3906/workspaces/pdNWYBwEtKULq8XiryjhGehoz1NnMQ2B)
-includes the package `project2`.
-These the test that were used in the autograder for project 2.

 ### Additional JUnit Tutorial